jiminhsieh/note-of-improve-communication-skills-at-work/README.md

 ## Tips to effective stakeholder engagement

-* You are transparent about all relevant information (e.g. related to your project)
+* You are transparent about all relevant information (e.g. related to your project).
-* You communicate with stakeholders in ways (e.g. emails, documents, etc) that work best for them
+* You communicate with stakeholders in ways (e.g. emails, documents, etc) that work best for them.
 * Do NOT judge what your stakeholders value, instead try to understand why.
 * Provide feedback to stakeholders how their concerns or asks are addressed and resolved.
 * Keep a record of all stakeholder communication that occur over time.